klizhentas/notes/culture.md

 celebrate diversity, respect basic human rights.

-U.S. also promotes the freedom of speech, the spirit of enterpreneurship, acceptance of failure and establishes the rule of the law - great values that are keys to America success story.
+U.S. also promotes the freedom of speech, the spirit of enterpreneurship, acceptance of failure and establishes the rule of the law - great values that are keys to it's success story.

 Those basic principles are the fabric of our society, often invisible, ever changing, but we can feel their presence and are in common agreement on all of them.